How Segregating Growth and Replacement Capex Enhances Business Value

 Why Working Capital is Important

-There is often a lot of confusion about the treatment of working capital when selling a business.
-In this article, DMA Synergy Advisor Chris Mitchell explains what it is all about.
+There is often considerable confusion surrounding the treatment of working capital when selling a business.

-Most business owners and even some advisors don’t understand how working capital can impact on the goodwill of a business and how it is accounted for in the context of a business sale.
-The consequences of not knowing can be dramatic, with owners giving away substantial value without even realising it.
+Working capital plays a crucial role in Enterprise Value calculations, sale price allocation, and sale adjustment calculations.
+Many business owners, and even some advisors, do not fully grasp how working capital impacts the goodwill of a business and its accounting in the context of a business sale.
+The consequences of this lack of understanding can be significant, with owners potentially forfeiting substantial value without realising it.

-Working capital is the name given to the current assets and liabilities required for the day-to-day trading operations of a business.
-They are constantly converting from one category to another, ultimately into cash, and vary from business to business.
-The asset side includes inventory, trade debtors, prepayments.
-On the liability side they include trade creditors, customer deposits and other current liabilities.
+Working capital refers to the current assets and liabilities necessary for the day-to-day operations of a business.
+These assets and liabilities are constantly converting from one category to another, ultimately into cash, and they vary from business to business.
+On the asset side, working capital normally includes items such as inventory, WIP, trade debtors and other debtors, and prepayments.
+On the liability side, it normally encompasses trade creditors, customer deposits, and other current liabilities.

-Let’s touch on how working capital features when valuing a business.
-Working capital is part of the business value or enterprise value.
-No credible business valuation can be performed without considering and including the working capital and understanding the cash cycle.
-Net working capital is part of the ongoing investment required to generate the profit in a business.
+When calculating Enterprise Value, it is essential to consider how working capital features in the process.
+No credible Enterprise Value can be calculated without including working capital and understanding the cash cycle.
+Net working capital represents the ongoing investment required to generate profit in a business.

 Is it better to have more or less working capital?

-The answer may differ according to the context, ie whether in relation to the ongoing operation of the business, or specifically in the context of a sale.
+The answer depends on the context, whether it pertains to the ongoing operation of the business or specifically to the context of a sale.

 How to Overcome a Crisis Event During a Business Sale – Video